gharials/dev-path/docs/internet-web/web-pages.md

     **What is an interface?**

-    On a map the areas around the boundary lines between two countries are called _interfacing regions._ In any interface, there are two parties: the caller and the callee.

-    All complex systems are built using some kind of interfaces.
-Assembling interfaces.

     We have sockets for lights at every home.
-They provide power to lights.
 Now, a light socket is a kind of interface.
-Any light manufacturer can make lights of any shape, size, or color, but following the socket rules.
+Lights need power, but light manufacturers don't need to worry about it.
+They just need to make sure that there lights’ connectors are compatible with the socket design used at homes.
+As a result, light manufacturers can focus on making lights of many designs, shapes, sizes, and colors.

+    Notice that providing power and making lights are two different areas.
+A light socket acts as a link or bridge between them.
+These type of links or bridges are called interfaces.

+    All complex systems are built using interfaces of some kind.
+Interfaces allow two parties work independently.
+Power manufacturers can improve cables, power supplies, etc., while light manufacturers can improve light technologies (e.g., CFL, LED, etc.).
+No parties create any problem for the other, because the interface remains the same.

     **What is an API?**